chrisdone-archive/duet/README.md

   * Rational
   * Bool
-* You don't need a `Show` instance to inspect values; the interpreter shows them as they are, including lambdas
+* You don't need a `Show` instance to inspect values; the interpreter shows them as they are, including lambdas.

 ## Supported syntax